Soccer: Ibrahimovic arrives to join Milan

 02 Gennaio 2020

 Milan, January 2 - Zlatan Ibrahimovic arrived in Italy on a private flight from Sweden on Thursday to rejoin AC Milan.
-The Sweden great, 38, was greeted by Milan CFO Zvonimir Boban and taken to the La Madonnina clinic for a medical.
+The Sweden great, 38, was greeted by Milan CFO Zvonimir Boban and taken to the La Madonnina clinic for a medical, which he passed.
 He is set to be presented as a Milan player on Friday.
+Later Thursday he signed a six month contract with a renewal option linked to personal goals.
+"I've always said that this is my home," he said.
+Over 300 fans chanted his name and celebrated every step of his arrival.
 Ibrahimovic was a free agent after his contract with the LA Galaxy expired.
 AC and Inter Milan are among the previous clubs of the much-travelled Ibra, who has also played for Malmo, Ajax, Juventus, Barcelona, PSG and Manchester United.
 He scored 62 goals in 116 appearances for Sweden between 2001 and 2016.

 LE RUBRICHE